-Wynters was the driving force behind the creation of the "Road to the TD Garden" and "Bertagna Trophy" Tours, as well as the Hockey East Kids Club, and "Skating Strides Against Breast Cancer" initiative.
-After 11 seasons, the Skating Strides program has raised nearly $300,000 for grass roots breast cancer initiatives, while at the same time increased attendance at women's hockey games and gave the student-athletes the opportunity to give back to the communities in which they study and play hockey.
+Wynters was the driving force behind the creation of both the "Road to the TD Garden" and "Bertagna Trophy" Tours, as well as the Hockey East Kids Club, and "Skating Strides Against Breast Cancer" initiative.
+After 11 seasons, the Skating Strides program has raised over $300,000 for grass roots breast cancer initiatives, while at the same time has increased attendance at women's hockey games and gave the student-athletes the opportunity to give back to the communities in which they study and play hockey.
 The Skating Strides program was recognized in May 2016 as a "100 Everyday Amazing" recipient.
 Sponsored by Mass General Hospital, this international award program honors individuals and groups — caregivers, researchers, philanthropists, advocates and volunteers from around the globe — whose commitment to the fight against cancer is inspirational.

-A native of Quincy, MA, the former Kathy Walsh earned a B.S. degree in marketing from Providence College in 1982.
+A native of Quincy, Massachusetts, the former Kathy Walsh earned a B.S. degree in marketing from Providence College in 1982.
 She began her career while an undergraduate, as a three-year intern with the men's hockey team.
 Following graduation, she served the Friars in two capacities; first as Assistant Sports Information Director (primary men's hockey contact) and then as Assistant Athletic Director, Athletic Marketing.
 While at PC, and before Hockey East had a full-time staff, Wynters worked with former PC athletic director, and then Commissioner, Lou Lamoriello on the launch of the conference in 1983, and then coordinated the first three Hockey East championship tournaments (1985-87).
 She also served as Tournament Director for the 1986 NCAA Men's Frozen Four at the Providence Civic Center, co-hosted by Brown and Providence College.

-Kathy and her husband Chuck (a retired on-ice official for Hockey East), reside in Waltham, MA.
-They are the parents of two recent college graduates: daughter Annie (23), is a high school history/special education teacher, and son C.J.
-(22), is a certified athletic trainer (ATC).
+Kathy and her husband Chuck (a retired on-ice official for Hockey East), reside in Waltham, Massachusetts.
+They have two grown children: daughter Annie (25), is a high school special education teacher, and son Charles (24), is a certified athletic trainer (ATC).